Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Methodology

-\textbf{Self-supervised feature consistency loss.} To enhance structural and semantic coherence across views, we introduce a self-supervised feature consistency loss $\mathcal{L}_{cl}$, which improves the visual quality and geometric consistency of both seen and novel objects.
+\textbf{Self-supervised feature consistency loss.} To enhance structural and semantic coherence across views, we introduce a self-supervised feature consistency loss $\mathcal{L}_{cl}$, which improves the visual quality and geometric consistency of both seen and unseen (novel) objects.
+The key intuition is that for a given part composition, the cross-attention features -- which determine \textit{what} content is generated and \textit{where} -- should remain stable regardless of the specific noise realization.
+If different noise inputs at the same timestep produce divergent internal features, the model is sensitive to stochastic noise rather than anchored to the semantic content specified by the part embeddings, leading to inconsistent multi-view outputs.
+Penalizing this feature variance directly improves view consistency.
 We achieve this by extracting cross-attention feature maps $F$ from multiple layers of the network, which directly influence image content.
 To sample an unseen part $m$, we generate a latent embedding from a Gaussian distribution: